 Gerry published numerous articles in newsletters and magazines, both here and abroad, and was honored for his efforts on behalf of Burgenland history.
 He was awarded the Ehrenzeichen des Landes Burgenland (Honor Award of the State of Burgenland) by the Burgenland Parliament, presented in person by Governor Niessl, in appreciation of Gerry's efforts in fostering the advancement of Burgenland family history and culture; the Burgenländische Gemeinschaft recognized him as an honored member.

-Perhaps, though, Gerry was most proud that members of his BB staff, Bob Strauch, Tom Glatz, Anna Kresh, Frank Teklits, Frank Paukowits, Margaret Kaiser, Fritz Königshofer and Tom Steichen all have been awarded medals by the Burgenland government in recognition of work performed through the Burgenland Bunch.
+Perhaps, though, Gerry was most proud that members of his BB staff, Bob Strauch, Tom Glatz, Anna Kresh, Frank Teklits, Frank Paukowits, Margaret Kaiser, Fritz Königshofer, Emmerich Koller, Alan Varga and Tom Steichen all have been awarded honor badges by the Burgenland government in recognition of work performed through the Burgenland Bunch (see here for details).

 On August 29, 2008, after five years of battling cancer, Gerry passed away in his home in Winchester, VA, having officially retired from the Burgenland Bunch less than a month before.